MarsBased/angular-crash-course/README.md

 - `0-es6-ts`.
 ES6 important features and the TypeScript language.
 - `1-angular-cli`.
 Create a new project using the CLI
+- `2-modules-components`.
+Create a new component.

 ### 1-angular-cli - Angular CLI

 Create a new project using the Angular CLI.
 Serve the application.

+### 2-modules-components

+Create a new Todo Component.

 ### Brought you by